Katharine S. Macquoid

-Katharine Sarah Macquoid (Thomas; 26 January 1824 - June 1917) was a British novelist and travel writer, who published over 65 works.
+Katharine Sarah Macquoid (Thomas; 26 January 1824 - June 1917) was an English novelist and travel writer, who published over 65 works.
 In addition to writing books, many of Macquoid's stories were published in magazines, the first story appearing in a publication called Welcome Guest, in 1859.
 Her first novel, A Bad Beginning: a story of a French marriage (1862), was successful.
 Probably her best story was Patty (1871).

 Early life and education

 Katherine Sarah Thomas was born in Kentish Town, London, England, 26 January 1824.
 She was the third daughter of Thomas Thomas, a London merchant, and Phoebe Gadsden.
 She probably inherited her literary bent from her mother, who was a lover of books.

 She was educated at home.
 At the age of 17 or 18, she was taken to France, where she lived for some years, an invaluable experience, as she found afterwards.

 Career

 In 1851, she married Thomas Robert Macquoid, R.I.; he was a water colour painter, and a draughtsman in black and white.
 It was at her husband's suggestion that she began to write.
 A contributing factor suggested for her career as a professional writer, it has been suggested, was the need to find school fees for two sons at Marlborough College.
 She began with verse and stories for children, in The Welcome Guest, a weekly paper edited by John Maxwell, for which her husband acted as illustrator.
 A collection appeared as Piccalilli: a Mixture (1862).

 In 1862, Macquoid's first novel was published, A Bad Beginning: a story of a French marriage.
 It was successful, and was followed by between 50 and 60 stories.
 Probably her best story was Patty (1871), which brought appreciative letters from John Morley and Sir Arthur Helps.
 The heroine was decidedly more naughty than mid-Victorian heroines were wont to be, and the book had deservedly a great vogue, firmly establishing the author's position.
 Macquoid also made her mark as the writer of travel books, such as Through Normandy, Through Brittany, In the Ardennes, Pictures in Umbria, and In the Volcanic Eifel, which were illustrated by her husband.

 Macquoid had her early struggles for recognition, but she was encouraged at different times by George Lillie Craik, George Grove, G. H. Lewes, and Sir Frederic Leighton.
 Her work was appreciated by parents as her stories were not only interesting, but could be read with avidity by young girls for they were not "silly" or of the "milk-and-water" variety.
 They were well-written studies of lives and circumstances which young girls recognized as similar to their own.